 Cut recesses in the plywood base so that the heads of the hex bolts can sit below the surface of the plywood.
 Turn the plywood base of over and insert the two bolts through the newly created 1/2-inch holes.
 Use your pencil to outline the flat edges of the bolt heads on the plywood.
 Remove the bolts and use a 1/2-inch bevel-edged chisel to remove enough material to completely recess the bolt heads into the plywood base.

 Assemble the Jointer Jig

-With the two hex bolts recessed into the lower half of the jointer jig, turn the base over and attach the upper half of the jig by positioning the slots over the bolts.
+Now you can assemble the jig, using the plywood base, the slotted 1 x 6, and the bolts, washers, lock washers, and wing nuts.
+With the two hex bolts recessed into the lower base of the jointer jig, turn the base over and position the slotted 1 x 6 onto the bolts.
 Complete the assembly by adding a flat washer, then a lock washer and a wing nut to each bolt.

-At this point, verify that the upper half will slide evenly against the lower half and that it can be securely held in a given position by tightening the wingnuts.Continue to 6 of 10 below.
+At this point, verify that the upper 1x 6 slides smoothly against the plywood base and that it can be securely held in any chosen position by tightening the wing nuts.

 Attach the Clamps

 Position the base of each of the two clamps about a 1/4 inch in from the front edge of the slotted 1 x 6, 2 inches inside the edge of the slots.
 Attach each of the clamps to the 1 x 6 with four 3/4-inch wood screws.

 With the quick-release toggle clamps attached to the upper portion of the table saw jointer jig, the next step is to adjust the clamps.
 With a scrap piece of stock placed below the pads, adjust the clamp pads accordingly, using a pair of open-end wrenches.